parkerjgit/Apernatures/readme.txt

 https://github.com/parkerjgit/Apernatures.git

-Aper[na]tures is a tool developed for use in design of hanger in anhui, china for competition submission completed in collaboration with OPEN Architecture and the Chinese Academy of Building Research (CABR)
+Aper[na]tures is a tool developed for use in design of airship hanger for competition submission completed in collaboration with OPEN Architecture and the Chinese Academy of Building Research (CABR)